-The Bridgetown is a planned 50-Unit eco-friendly apartment building in the Beaumont Village neighborhood of North East Portland.
-With more than 6,000 square feet of high-visibility interactive retail space, including a purpose-built restaurant space, the project will be a key-contributor to the urban fabric in an already vibrant neighborhood.
+The Bridgetown is a 50-Unit eco-friendly apartment building in the Beaumont Village neighborhood of NE Portland including 6,200 square feet of high-visibility, interactive retail space, including a purpose-built restaurant.
 An activated entry courtyard is shared between the retailers and the building's residents, creating a two way dialogue between the building and the neighborhood.
 With support from the Energy Trust of Oregon, the building has been designed as a low energy consumer.

-Common area power consumption will be offset by on-site solar panels
+Common area power consumption is offset by on-site solar panels

-Residential units that feature operable windows on both sides, providing passive cooling
+Residential units feature operable windows on both sides, providing passive cooling

 A floating yoga room and roof deck are available to the building's residents

 A vintage Coca-Cola mural on an adjacent building has been integrated into the design